-- 6.3 Students in each of these groups (and their parents and advisers) are supported through a national programme of school visits and events which are delivered by the Cambridge Colleges using the Area Links Scheme, as well as through summer schools and taster events delivered by the Cambridge Admissions Office, the Cambridge Colleges, University Faculties and Departments and the Cambridge University Students' Union.
-This activity (which is outlined in a Widening Participation Strategic Assessment submitted to HEFCE annually) will be continued. - 6.4 Until 2012, outreach activity was funded primarily from time-limited sources including external sponsorship, philanthropic donation, government grants and from similarly limited national initiatives such as Gifted and Talented Excellence Hubs and Aimhigher.
+- 6.3 Students in each of these groups (and their parents and advisers) are supported through a national programme of school visits and events which are delivered by the Cambridge Colleges using the Area Links Scheme, as well as through summer schools and taster events delivered by the Cambridge Admissions Office, the Cambridge Colleges, University Faculties and Departments and the Cambridge University Students' Union. - 6.4 Until 2012, outreach activity was funded primarily from time-limited sources including external sponsorship, philanthropic donation, government grants and from similarly limited national initiatives such as Gifted and Talented Excellence Hubs and Aimhigher.
 Since 2012 the collegiate University has allocated a proportion of additional fee income to underpin and develop outreach activity.
 The University will also undertake to divert the funding that it had previously allocated to the National Scholarship Programme (which ends in 2014-15) to support outreach work.
-In consequence, by 2016-17 outreach funding associated with the additional fee income will amount to just under £3.0m per year. - 6.5 Through this funding the collegiate University will undertake to: - increase the number of places offered on events with demonstrable impact, particularly summer schools, teachers events and higher education 'taster' days; - preserve the legacy of Aimhigher work as it relates to Cambridge through a programme of engagement with younger students in and around Cambridgeshire in partnership with local secondary schools, colleges and other higher education institutions in the region (including Anglia Ruskin University); - develop initiatives to engage with students in state schools across the UK to encourage them to choose appropriate subject combinations and make applications to selective higher education institutions; - continue to work closely with the University of Oxford on national outreach initiatives; - resource efforts to ensure that our PGCE intake reflects the undergraduate population from which we recruit, and to build better networks of graduate teachers to facilitate wider outreach activity. - A number of the initiatives by the University and by individual Colleges engage with younger age groups and consist of a series of sustained engagements over a number of years.
-For example, our work in Cambridgeshire and with looked-after children involves secondary school students of all ages, whilst our core programme for black, Asian and minority ethnicity students is delivered to each cohort over a three year period.
-The University also has a long standing commitment to public engagement through its Science Festival and the work of the Museums which reaches a wide range of age groups including primary and early secondary school children. - 6.7 Such work will be focussed on suitably qualified students from under-represented or disadvantaged groups, or from schools and colleges with low rates of progression to Cambridge and other selective higher education institutions.
-Events will be monitored annually in order to determine outcomes as far as is practicable, and to develop our objectives (see Section 8). - 6.8 The collegiate University already uses contextual data to support its outreach activity and admissions process19; for example, students from low participation backgrounds or whose education has been significantly disrupted or disadvantaged through health or personal problems, disability or difficulties with schooling are invited to draw their circumstances to the attention of the Colleges through the Extenuating Circumstances Form.
-The University will continue to conduct research into the factors affecting admission and the role which contextual data might usefully play in selection.
+In consequence, by 2016-17 outreach funding associated with the additional fee income will amount to circa £3.3m per year. - 6.5 Through this funding the collegiate University undertakes to: - increase the number of places offered on events with demonstrable impact, particularly summer schools, teachers events and higher education 'taster' days; - preserve the legacy of Aimhigher work as it relates to Cambridge through a programme of engagement with younger students in and around Cambridgeshire in partnership with local secondary schools, colleges and other higher education institutions in the region (including Anglia Ruskin University); - develop initiatives to engage with students in state schools across the UK to encourage them to choose appropriate subject combinations and make applications to selective higher education institutions; - continue to develop collaborative and longer-term outreach work with other HEIs and third party organisations; - resource efforts to ensure that our PGCE intake reflects the undergraduate population from which we recruit, and to build better networks of graduate teachers to facilitate wider outreach activity.